seaner5302/chess_engine/README.md

 make
 ```
 ### Executing Tests
-After "make" step in Setup you can execute tests.
+After the "make" step in Setup above, you can execute tests.
 ```
 ./test_pawn_moves.x
 ```